tronprotocol/documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_SR.md

 9. Do we get to know whether our node has produced any block?

 10. Q: Is the block production speed 1 block every 5 seconds shortly after the main net launches?
-When does TRON expect the speed to become 1 block per second?
+When does TRON expect the speed to become 1 block every 3 seconds?
-    A: Block production speed will be 1 block per second as soon as the mainnet launches.
+    A: Block production speed will be 1 block every 3 seconds as soon as the mainnet launches.

 11. Q: Is it within TRON’s plan to reduce the reward of TRX for block production by half?
 If yes, when?
     A: There is no such plan.